Isabella Bank (OTCMKTS:ISBA) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Isabella Bank (OTCMKTS:ISBA) from a buy rating to a hold rating in a research report sent to investors on Wednesday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Isabella Bank (OTCMKTS:ISBA) from a buy rating to a hold rating in a research report released on Tuesday morning, Zacks.com reports.

 According to Zacks, “Isabella Bank Corporation is the parent holding company of Isabella Bank, a state chartered community bank.
 It offers personal and commercial lending and deposit products, as well as investment, trust, and estate planning services through Isabella Wealth.
 Isabella Bank Corporation is based in MT.
 PLEASANT, Mich. “